 The primary purpose of financial accounting is to provide investors (for example, shareholders) or creditors (for example, banks) information regarding company and management performance.

 The financial data prepared for this purpose are governed by generally accepted accounting principles (GAAP) in the United States and international financial reporting standards (IFRS) in many other countries.

-GAAP and IFRS provide consistency in the accounting data used for reporting purposes from one company to another.
-It implies that the cost accounting information used to compute the cost of goods sold, inventory values, and other financial accounting information used for external reporting must be prepared in accordance with GAAP or IFRS.
-Although GAAP and IFRS are converging, differences remain.
-For the reasons discussed in the next paragraph, these differences are not important for our discussion, but you should remain aware of them.
+GAAP and IFRS ensure that accounting data utilised for reporting reasons is consistent from one company to the next.
+This requires that cost accounting data used to calculate the cost of goods sold, inventory values, and other financial accounting data used in external reporting be provided in compliance with GAAP or IFRS.
+While GAAP and IFRS are convergent, distinctions persist.
+These distinctions are irrelevant to our topic for the reasons mentioned in the following paragraph, but you should be aware of them.

 This does not mean there is no “right” or “wrong” way to account for costs.
 It does mean that the best, or correct, accounting for costs is the method that provides relevant information to the decision-maker so that he or she can make the best decision.